-Twelve of the 23 species are especially vulnerable to threats because of their small populations or limited distributions, 2 plant species are threatened by use of military ordnance, 1 plant is threatened by vandalism, 2 plants are threatened by off-road recreational vehicles, 1 plant is vulnerable to a non-native rust pathogen, the Pacific sheath-tailed bat is directly threatened by disturbance of roosting caves as well as being vulnerable to pesticide use, and the Rota blue damselfly is vulnerable to streamflow alterations from water harvesting for human use (Table 4) (Service 2020s).
+Similar to the manner in which these stressors affect their habitats, the 23 listed species themselves are vulnerable to threats detailed in Factor A, above.
+Drought-related wildfires (as detailed in Factor A, above) may also result in injury or death of individuals of all of the listed plant species with the exception of Eugenia bryanii and Solanum guamense (which grow in sparsely-vegetated outcrop areas) and to the seven listed invertebrate species.
+Additionally, 12 of the 23 species are especially vulnerable to threats because of their small populations or limited distributions.
+Two plant species are threatened by direct and indirect impacts from use of military ordnance (ball ammunition use at firing ranges has the potential to injure plant leaves and stems), one plant is threatened by vandalism, two plants are threatened by off-road recreational vehicles, one plant is vulnerable to a non-native rust pathogen, the Pacific sheathtailed bat is directly threatened by disturbance of roosting caves as well as being vulnerable to pesticide use, and the Rota blue damselfly is vulnerable to streamflow alterations from water harvesting for human use (Table 4) (USFWS 2023a - 2023w).

-Three of the plant species Solanum guamense, a species with no known individuals; Tinospora homosepala, a species with no known females; and Psychotria malaspinae and all of the animal species are especially vulnerable to demographic and environmental stochastity due to their limited numbers (see Table 1).
-All else being equal, species with small populations are at greater risk of extinction than species with larger populations for the following reasons: (1) reduced reproduction due to lack of reproductive opportunities (e.g., reduced likelihood an insect pollinator will encounter multiple plants of the same species, reduced amount of pollen available for wind-pollinated species, for animals, the low probability of encountering conspecifics) or inbreeding depression (Darwin 1859 Chapter 3, p.
-1; Lacy 1997, entire; Crnokrak and Roff 1999, pp. 262-263; Frankham 1998, entire; Frankham et al. 2002, pp. 24-38; and Frankham 2005 p.133); (2) reduced genetic variability or allele loss due to bottlenecks, which can lead to reduced resiliency, especially in changing environments (Stebbins 1950, entire); and (3) extirpation of all remaining individuals of the species by a single catastrophic event such as a typhoon, drought, flood, or wildfire.
+Three of the plant species: Solanum guamense, a species with no known individuals; Tinospora homosepala, a species with an unknown number of females; and Psychotria malaspinae, and all the animal species are especially vulnerable to demographic and environmental stochasticity due to their limited numbers (see Table 1).
+All else being equal, species with small populations are at greater risk of extinction than species with larger populations for the following reasons: (1) reduced reproduction due to lack of reproductive opportunities (e.g., reduced likelihood an insect pollinator will encounter multiple conspecific plants, reduced amount of pollen available for wind-pollinated species, for animals, the low probability of encountering conspecifics) or inbreeding depression (Darwin 1859 Chapter 3, p.
+1; Lacy 1997, entire; Crnokrak and Roff 1999, pp. 262-263; Frankham 1998, entire; Frankham et al. 2002, pp. 24-38; and Frankham 2005 p.133); (2) reduced genetic variability or allele loss due to bottlenecks, which can lead to reduced resiliency, especially in changing environments (Stebbins 1950, entire); and (3) the loss of all remaining individuals of a species by a single catastrophic event such as a typhoon, drought, flood, or wildfire.

-A potential threat to Eugenia bryanii would be the introduction of Austropuccinia psidii myrtle rust pathogen to the Mariana Islands.
+A potential threat to Eugenia bryanii would be the introduction of the Austropuccinia psidii (myrtle rust) pathogen to the Mariana Islands.
 This rust fungus infects species in the Myrtaceae family.
-It is wind dispersed and has spread throughout the Pacific, including Hawai'i, Japan, Indonesia, New Caledonia, New Zealand, and Australia (Carnegie and Giblin, 2019 entire; Pegg et al. 2014, entire).
+It is wind dispersed and has spread throughout the Pacific, including Hawai'i, Japan, Indonesia, New Caledonia, New Zealand, and Australia (Pegg et al. 2014, entire).
 It can also be introduced through the shipment of infected plants (Loope 2010, entire).
 After arrival to Hawai'i in 2005, all populations and trees of the endangered Eugenia koolauensis were infected by 2006, and damage was evaluated as severe to lethal.
-All E. koolauensis populations are currently in decline, with several populations with less than 10% of the population remaining and a couple more populations that have been extirpated (OANRP 2014, p.
+All E. koolauensis populations are currently in decline, with several having less than 10 percent of their numbers remaining and a couple populations have been extirpated (OANRP 2014, p.
 275).
-If A. psidii becomes established on Guam, it could result in mortality of E. bryanii individuals and drastically reduce the resiliency of the species.
+If A. psidii becomes established on Guam, it could result in the mortality of E. bryanii individuals and drastically reduce the species' resiliency.